Riko196/mailtrain/README.md

 #### Installation on fresh CentOS 7 or Ubuntu 18.04 LTS (for development)

 This will setup a locally accessible Mailtrain instance (primarily for development and testing).
-All servers (TRUSTED, SANDBOX, public) will provide only HTTP as follows:
+All servers (TRUSTED, SANDBOX, PUBLIC, HAPUBLIC) will provide only HTTP as follows:
 - http://localhost:3000 - TRUSTED endpoint
 - http://localhost:3003 - SANDBOX endpoint
 - http://localhost:3004 - PUBLIC endpoint